Learning Clinical Reasoning Student Workshop

 |Equus Hotel||Ohana Waikiki Malia||Waikiki Gateway Hotel|

-Participants interested in room sharing during the workshop should indicate their interest when sending their registration form or email Ms. Kochi by February 2, 2018.
+Participants interested in room sharing during the workshop should indicate their interest when completing their registration form or email Ms. Kochi by February 3, 2020.

-Room sharing is a great way to save on lodging expenses.
-In the United States, room occupancy rates are not charged per person as in Japan, therefore occupants share the room cost.
+Room sharing is a great way to save on lodging expenses. n the United States, room occupancy rates are not charged per person, therefore occupants share the room cost.

-Please visit our Travel Information page for more travel to Hawaii information.
+Please visit Travel Information web page for more travel to Hawaii information.

 Information for Visa Waiver Program Country Participants